Climate of the Arctic: Greenland

+Greenland's ice sheet thickness.
+Note that much of the area in green has permanent snow cover, but it is less than thick.

 Climatically, Greenland is divided into two very separate regions: the coastal region, much of which is ice free, and the inland ice sheet.
 The Greenland ice sheet covers about 80% of Greenland, extending to the coast in places, and has an average elevation of 2100 m and a maximum elevation of 3200 m.
 Much of the ice sheet remains below freezing all year, and it has the coldest climate of any part of the Arctic.
 Coastal areas can be affected by nearby open water, or by heat transfer through sea ice from the ocean, and many parts lose their snow cover in summer, allowing them to absorb more solar radiation and warm more than the interior.

 Coastal regions on the northern half of Greenland experience winter temperatures similar to or slightly warmer than the Canadian Arctic Archipelago, with average January temperatures of -30 to -25 C. These regions are slightly warmer than the Archipelago because of their closer proximity to areas of thin, first-year sea ice cover or to open ocean in Baffin Bay and the Greenland Sea.

 The coastal regions in the southern part of the island are influenced more by open ocean water and by frequent passage of cyclones, both of which help to keep the temperature there from being as low as in the north.
 As a result of these influences, the average temperature in these areas in January is considerably higher, between about -20 to -4 C.